Audiobooks as a Game-Changer for People with Visual Impairments and ADHD

 For anyone living with a visual impairment or ADHD, reading can be a challenge.
 Pages blur, focus drifts, and the frustration builds.
 This is where audiobooks can be life-changing.

-And here's my confession: my wife told me for years to try audiobooks.
+My wife told me for years to try audiobooks.
 She kept saying, "You'll love them.
 They'll make your life better."
-And, as usual, she was right.
-But of course, I didn't listen—until one day, someone else casually suggested an audiobook, I gave it a shot, and loved it.
+She was right, as usual.
+I still dragged my feet.
+Then someone else casually suggested an audiobook, I gave it a shot, and loved it.
 I came home, sheepishly told her I'd discovered how amazing audiobooks are, and she just smiled the way you do when you know you've been right all along.

 The truth is, this was unique.
 My wife often suggests things to me that make me a better person.
 I should have listened to her sooner about audiobooks.
 Lesson learned.